Import the numpy library

 Library Aliases

 It is common practice to import libraries with an alias, which is a shorter name that we can use to refer to the library.
 This can make our code more concise and easier to read.
-To import a library with an alias, we can use the as keyword followed by the alias we want to use.
-For example, it is common to import the numpy library with the alias np, so we would use the following code:
+We can import a library with an alias, by using the as keyword followed by the alias we want to use.
+For example, it is common to import the numpy library with the alias np.
+We can do the same with the following code:

-import numpy as npNow we can try creating my_array again using the alias instead of the full library name:
+import numpy as npNow we can try creating my_array again with alias instead of the full library name:

 my_array = np.array([1, 2, 3, 4, 5])